The Crater Lake Monster: Plot

 Some time later, a performer named Ross Conway and his wife Paula are on their way to a show when their car suddenly begins to malfunction.
 They stop at a gas station and learn from the mechanic that their car won't be repaired for several more days.
 The attendant advises them to rent a boat for a while.
 The couple go to Arnie and Mitch's dock to rent a motorboat for $25 and head out.
-While out on the lake, they are attacked by the monster, but manage to outrun it due to the boat's motor and run it aground.
+While out on the lake, they are attacked by the plesiosaurus, but manage to outrun it due to the boat's motor and run it aground.
 When the monster pursues them onto the shore, Ross dumps gasoline into the boat and sets it afire, fending off the monster.

 Arnie and Mitch, as they walk away from renting the boat to the couple, begin to argue about their boat-renting service.
 Mitch claims that he is tired of being bossed around by Arnie, and the two eventually fight.
 Their scuffle leads to the water, where the two discover the severed head of Fuller floating in the lake just as the Sheriff arrives.
 As he takes in the head for evidence, he orders them to stay away from the lake, and to not use any more boats.
 Realizing that the couple from earlier is still out there, Arnie and Mitch go out in another boat to search for them.
 They eventually discover the charred remains of the motorboat and the distraught couple, both too dazed to explain what happened to them.
 The couple is taken away in an ambulance, and the Sheriff issues a stern warning for Arnie and Mitch to not go back out onto the lake.

 At the local diner, the sheriff sees a man who is wanted for armed robbery in the nearest town.
 During the crime, the clerk and a female customer were killed.
 The sheriff pursues the suspect into the forest.
 After the suspect drives his car off a cliff and jumps out, the sheriff pursues him on foot.
 The chase eventually leads them down to the shore, where the Sheriff shoots the suspect in the knee, before stopping to hide behind a tree and reload his weapon.
 During the brief pause, the monster snatches the suspect, dragging him under the water.
 The sheriff does not hear the attack happen, but he discovers a large blood stain on a nearby rock.
 Meanwhile, Calkins's autopsy report is done, and the coroner notifies the sheriff that the wounds were caused by an animal's teeth and that the attacking animal is not only of a significant size, but also lives in the lake.